-Blepharoplasty (eyelid lift) is performed to correct a number of different eyelid problems.
+Blepharoplasty (eyelid lift) is performed to correct several different eyelid problems.

 Cosmetic eyelid surgery corrects the excess skin, muscle tissue, and fat that contributes to the bulges and pouches in both the upper and lower eyelids revealing a more youthful and energetic appearance.
 The age at which the procedure is performed varies widely due to differences in the aging process and genetic predisposition.
 The surgery is performed on both men and women aged 30 to 80 years old.
 Certain medical conditions that cause eyelid problems may require an evaluation by an ophthalmologist prior to surgery.

 Blepharoplasty is a very safe procedure and varies in technique depending on what the patient desires to be corrected.

 Incisions to remove the excess skin and fat are made in the region of your natural upper or lower eyelid crease.
 Placing the incision here allows the scar to be hidden so that it is practically imperceptible.
 Skin sutures dissolve or are removed one week after surgery.
 Lower eyelid surgery varies more in technique depending on what the patient wishes to correct.
 Small lumps may be removed from inside the eye using the “transconjunctival approach.”

 There are no visible incisions on the skin with this technique.
 Often, a chemical peel of the lower eyelid skin is combined with this procedure to tighten and improve fine skin wrinkles.
 If needed, a small “pinch of skin” may be removed externally to improve the cosmetic result.
 Using modern techniques, traditional lower blepharoplasty may be performed to remove or reposition fat and muscle.